What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 7. How many meals should I eat during the first week?

-Aim for 4-6 small meals and snacks to maintain energy without putting stress on your teeth.
+Generally, it’s best to aim for 4-6 small meals and snacks so you maintain your energy levels without working your teeth too hard.

 Meal spacing tips: